angr/angr-doc/HELPWANTED.md

 A specific subset of this is system calls.
 Even more than library function SimProcedures (without which angr can always execute the actual function), we have very few workarounds for missing system calls.
 Every implemented system call extends the set of binaries that angr can handle!

-### in-vivo concolic execution

-Rather than developing symbolic summaries for every system call, we can use a technique proposed by [S2E](http://dslab.epfl.ch/pubs/s2e.pdf) for concretizing necessary data and dispatching them to the OS itself.
-This would make angr applicable to a *much* larger set of binaries than it can currently analyze.

-While this would be most useful for system calls, once it is implemented, it could be trivially applied to any location of code (i.e., library functions).
-By carefully choosing which library functions are handled like this, we can greatly increase angr's scalability.

 ## Design Problems